bennn/github-cli/README.md

 ## Status
 `git-cli status` is exactly the same as git status, except it prints blue text.
 Maybe someday `git-cli` by itself will print out the git status too.

+## Refresh
+`git-cli refresh` pulls in new changes to your branch and to master.

 ## Checkout
 ### Usage